Top attractions in Paris

 Dedicate a Parisian night to the Moulin Rouge.
 Go put on your best outfit, and make your way to the Pigalle District to pay homage to the birthplace of the can-can.

 The underground ossuaries of Paris house the remains of six million people.
-With its "World's Largest Grave" nickname, the Catacombs are certainly a curiosity worth exploring.
+Nicknamed "The World's Largest Grave," the Paris Catacombs are certainly a curiosity worth exploring.

 If you haven't been to Paris before, you may be surprised by how sprawling the city is compared to other, more walkable tourist destinations like Rome or Barcelona.
-(You can certainly walk -- but the Metro will definitely help you zip around quicker!)
+(You can certainly walk -- but the Métro will help you zip around quicker!)
 Try to organize your sightseeing by neighborhood, so that you're not racing across the city several times a day.

-Best time to visitAs is European tradition, the French go on holiday for most of August -- meaning that it actually might be the best time to go!
+- As is European tradition, the French go on holiday for most of August -- meaning that it actually might be the best time to go!
 The city will be a little less crowded, and you'll be able to experience Paris at a slower pace.

 Things to Do in Paris